Quick math example

 Regulatory and safety context

-Melanotan II is unapproved in most major markets and has been associated with skin lesions and other adverse effects in published reports.
+Melanotan II is unapproved in most major markets and has been associated with skin lesions, nausea, and other adverse effects in published reports.
 This page only covers the calculator math; the decision to use it sits outside the scope of this tool.